JaspreetKhela/service-robot/README.md

-# Cloud-Based Service Robot for In-Store Feedback
+# Service Robot Application for In-Store Feedback Using a Form
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 **Description**: This is an HTML5 form that collects information on a customer's in-store experience when the customer is checking out of the store.
 This allows the store to recieve immediate in-person feedback on the customer's shopping experience and the customer to reduce his/her bill amount by a non-trivial percentage (e.g. 10% off of his/her bill).